Data, Reporting, and Evaluation

 • Weight loss across participants

-These data are utilized to evaluate whether participating organizations are meeting MDHHS requirements, which were modeled after the current DPRP standards.
+These data were utilized to evaluate whether participating organizations were meeting MDHHS requirements, which were modeled after the current DPRP standards.

-After obtaining needed data, MDHHS’ timeline for evaluation prompts them to give technical assistance to CDC-recognized organizations that are not meeting DPRP standards.
-If CDC-recognized organizations are not reaching DPRP standards halfway through the contract year, MDHHS works with them over the course of the year to create a performance improvement plan.
-If at the end of the year the CDC-recognized organization has still not achieved the standards, pilot reimbursement is decreased incrementally until funding ends.
-From MDHHS’ perspective, this process of utilizing evaluation data to drive technical assistance creates a realistic model for pay-for-performance that builds capacity for CDC-recognized organizations.
+After obtaining needed data, MDHHS’ timeline for evaluation prompted them to give technical assistance to CDC-recognized organizations that were not meeting DPRP standards.
+If CDC-recognized organizations were not reaching DPRP standards halfway through the contract year, MDHHS worked with them to create a performance improvement plan.
+If at the end of the contract year the CDC-recognized organization had still not achieved the standards, pilot reimbursement was decreased incrementally.
+From MDHHS’ perspective, this process of utilizing evaluation data to drive technical assistance created a realistic model for pay-for-performance that buildt capacity for CDC-recognized organizations.

 To learn more, see Michigan’s State Story of Medicaid Coverage on the Coverage Toolkit.